 Nodding off is easier said than done for some people, but it's important to take sleep as and when you can get it.
 You've got to top up the sleep bank if you're overdrawn.
-There are countless apps, masks and sprays out there that will help you rest more soundly, but the simplest thing you can do is practice good sleep hygiene.
-That means turning in and rising at a regular time, watching what you eat and drink, and no screens before bed.
+There are countless apps, masks and sprays that will help you rest more soundly, but the simplest thing you can do is practice good sleep hygiene.
+That means turning in and rising at a regular time, being mindful of what you eat and drink, and no screens before bed.

 5. Drink More, And Less

 It's simple: drink more water, drink less alcohol.
 Knocking back two to three litres of water a day will keep your immune system healthy and help flush out any toxins.
 And drinking less alcohol will help you sleep better, boost your mood and save you a few pennies in the process.
 Why not experiment with alcohol-free cocktail making or brewing your own 0% beer?

 We're all for taking a moment to be still and reset, but there's also a time to get a sweat on.
 There is a seemingly endless number of workouts, stretches and mindfulness exercises you can follow online that require nothing but your body and a bit of space.
 According to a study by the Boston University School of Medicine, all it takes is 20 minutes of low-to-medium-intensity exercise to measurably improve cognitive function.

 A healthy gut equals a happier, healthier you.
 Top up your good bacteria with some probiotics, eat plenty of vegetables in as many colours as you can, and do your best to eat good sources of protein, good fats and grains.
 Stay away from refined carbs, sugary snacks and ready meals.
 Yes, we know Deliveroo can get a burger to your door in 10 minutes, but what's the rush?
 Conquer the kitchen, and rustle up your own invention.

 8. Learn Something New